Protection from Online Falsehoods and Manipulation Act 2019: Prohibited activities and penalties

 Part 2 of the POFMA Act criminalises the communication of false statements of facts in Singapore through Section 7 even if the person communicating it is not in Singapore, and that the false statement is detrimental to "the security of Singapore", "public health, public safety, public tranquillity or public finances", friendly international relations with other countries, influence the outcome of parliamentary and presidential elections or referendums, incite tension between different groups of people, or diminish public confidence in the public service or general governance of Singapore.

 Through Section 8, the creation and usage of bots or enabling another person to utilise, with the intention to communicate a false statement of fact in Singapore is prohibited.
-Section 9 prohibits solicit, receive, or agree to receive a benefit for providing a service which the person knows is or will be used to communicate a false statement of fact in Singapore, if the service is in fact used in the communication.
+Section 9 prohibits soliciting, receiving, or agreeing to receive a benefit for providing a service which the person knows is or will be used to communicate a false statement of fact in Singapore, if the service is in fact used in the communication.
 However, Section 9 is not applicable on intermediary services such as internet intermediaries, telecommunications services, public internet access services, or a computing resource service.

 Contravening these prohibitions may see fines and/or prison terms imposed on the offender.

 Correction mechanism

 A Correction Direction may be sent out to a communicator of the false statement, instructing the person to place a notice stating that the statement was found to be false and a correction of the false statement.
 The placement location of this notice may also be specified at an online location or in close proximity of the false statement, or in newspapers.
 A Stop Communication Direction may be issued as well, instructing the person to disable access of the false statement to end-users in Singapore by a specific time.

 Concurrently, a Targeted Correction Direction may be sent to internet intermediaries and providers of mass media services to communicate the correction notice in response to a false statement to end-users in Singapore.
 A Disabling Direction may be issued to disable access an online location to end-users in Singapore.
 A General Correction Direction may be sent to instruct publication of correction notice on the relevant platforms.

-If an online location has three or more false statements, it may be tagged as an declared online location.
+If an online location has three or more false statements, it may be tagged as a declared online location.
 A declared online location will need to place a notice of such declaration for up to two years, and are not able to receive any financial support.